It’s no secret that the mornings can be a bit chaotic, well it is in my house anyway!

 I know this might sound a little bit funny but it’s also a great idea to have the children’s shoes matched up in the morning.

-I’ve even left the house a few times with one of my children wear different shoes.
+I’ve even left the house a few times with one of my children wearing different shoes.
 We tell people its a style, haha!

 Having a bedtime routine is just as important as having a morning routine.